golemfactory/wasm-store/README.md

 Therefore, as such, this approach requires some technical knowledge of the Golem's internals.
 See [here](https://docs.golem.network/#/About/Use-Cases?id=wasm)
 to learn how to launch a Wasm task in Golem.
-The applications augmented with a client are more user friendly, because it handles communication with Golem node, but there is no generic client.
+The applications augmented with a GUI/CLI are naturally more user friendly, because it handles communication with Golem node, but there is no generic client.
 See g-flite for instance.